-Your jewelry says a lot about you, therefore it is important to maintain it as best as possible.
-Below are some practical guidelines for taking care of your jewelry.
+Your jewellery says a lot about you, therefore it is important to maintain it as best as possible.
+Below are some practical guidelines for taking care of your jewellery.

-- Cleaning jewelry yourself is easy: just submerge it in lukewarm soapy water and brush it delicately with a soft brush, then rinse carefully and dry with a soft cloth.
+- Cleaning jewellery yourself is easy: just submerge it in lukewarm soapy water and brush it delicately with a soft brush, then rinse carefully and dry with a soft cloth.

-- Avoid applying perfume or creams when wearing jewelry: take them off before applying perfume or cream, and then put them back on.
-These substances may leave a corrosive residue that, with time, may build up and prematurely damage your jewelry.
+- Avoid applying perfume or creams when wearing jewellery: take them off before applying perfume or cream, and then put them back on.
+These substances may leave a corrosive residue that, with time, may build up and prematurely damage your jewellery.

 - Pearls and a few other precious stones can be very delicate: it is advised to avoid exposing them to frequently used detergents.

 - Gold may be permanently damaged if exposed to products containing mercury.